-- Smoking is also a major risk factor for stroke and aneurysm because of the damage smoking does to the health of your blood vessels.
+- Smoking is also a major risk factor for strokes and aneurysms because of the damage it does to the health of your blood vessels.

 - A previous history of stroke or heart attack also increases your odds of having a cerebrovascular event.